KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 -  **Driver Class:** mongo;
 -  **Connection URL:** mongodb://localhost:27017/foodmart(please don't include user and password in this URL).

-Also please pay attention that the user must have the correct privileges to access the specified database.
-So for example on MongoDB you can create a user with this command on the Mongo shell:
+Please keep in mind that the user needs the correct privileges to access to the specified database.
+For example, on MongoDB you can create a user using this command on the Mongo shell:

 .. code-block:: javascript
    :linenos: